Blueshift has an array of filters that you can use to create segments that target the right users based on specific features and attributes.

 Demographic data includes the following expanded data:

-- Gender is inferred based on the user's first name by using census information.
+- Gender is inferred based on the customer's first name by using census information.

 - IP Addresses are expanded into location data.